Family Program: Family Support and Education

 - Use vs abuse vs dependence.

-- Long term effects of alcohol and drug abuse.
+- Long term effects of alcohol and drug abuse, including on the family.

 - Enabling or helping?